 - We own a 46.45 per cent general partner interest in Great Lakes.
 The remaining 53.55 per cent interest in Great Lakes is held by TransCanada. - We own a 50 per cent general partner interest in Northern Border.
-The other 50 per cent interest is held by ONEOK Partners, L.P., a publicly traded limited partnership that is controlled by ONEOK, Inc. - We own 100 per cent of North Baja, which we acquired on July 1, 2009 from TransCanada. - We own 100 per cent of Tuscarora.
+The other 50 per cent interest is held by ONEOK Partners, L.P., a publicly traded limited partnership that is controlled by ONEOK, Inc. - We own a 25 per cent membership interest in GTN.
+The remaining 75 per cent interest is held by TransCanada. - We own a 25 per cent membership interest in Bison.
+The remaining 75 per cent interest is held by TransCanada. - We own 100 per cent of North Baja, which we acquired on July 1, 2009 from TransCanada. - We own 100 per cent of Tuscarora.

 TransCanada operates our pipeline systems.
-Great Lakes, Northern Border, Tuscarora and North Baja, together with any future subsidiaries owning pipeline systems, are collectively referred to herein as the "Operating Partnerships."
+Great Lakes, Northern Border, GTN, Bison, Tuscarora and North Baja, together with any future subsidiaries owning pipeline systems, are collectively referred to herein as the "Operating Partnerships."